eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

 The following use cases and behaviors should be implemented.

- - The API and ReactAl should be robust this means that it should be very hard to use the API in the wrong way.
-Since ReactAl is working concurrently a wrong usage could lead to race conditions, extremely hard to debug bug reports (HeisenBugs) and can be frustrating to the user.
+ - The API and ReactAL should be robust.
+Since ReactAL is working concurrently a wrong usage could lead to race conditions, extremely hard to debug bug reports (Heisenbugs) and can be frustrating to the user.
     We list here features marked with [robust] which are only supported to increase this kind of the robustness.

- - concurrently: attaching a callback at any time from anywhere.
+ - concurrently: assigning a callback at any time from anywhere.
 This means in particular
     - Attaching a callback from within a callback.
     - [robust] Updating a callback from within the same callback
       ```cpp
       void onSampleReceived2(iox::popo::UntypedSubscriber & subscriber) {}

       void onSampleReceived(iox::popo::UntypedSubscriber & subscriber) {
-        myCallbackReactal.attachEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceived2);
+        myCallbackReactAL.assignEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceived2);
       }

-      myCallbackReactal.attachEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceived);
+      myCallbackReactAL.assignEvent(subscriber, iox::popo::SubscriberEvent::HAS_SAMPLE_RECEIVED, onSampleReceived);
       ```
- - One can attach at most one callback to a specific event of an object.
+ - One can assign at most one callback to a specific event of an object.
+The event is usually defined with an enum by the developer.
+One example is `SubscriberEvent::HAS_SAMPLE_RECEIVED`.
-    - Attaching a callback to an event where a callback has been already attached overrides the existing callback with the new one.
+    - Attaching a callback to an event where a callback has been already assigned overrides the existing callback with the new one.
  - concurrently: detach a callback at any time from anywhere.
 This means in particular
     - Detaching a callback from within a callback.